 Take a look around your local stores to see what clearance items they have left.
 Retailers mark down holiday items to deep discounts so they can get rid of them without having to MOS (mark out of stock) and trash them.
 They would rather make some money than none at all, and that tactic works in your favor.

 While you’re at the store, pick up some extra totes with sturdy lids.
 You probably already have some but you’ll always need two to three more, depending on how much you’ve added to your collection this year.
-These totes are great and the only kind I use.
-I buy them at Walmart for about $6 and they last forever.
-I also love these totes from Target for storing ornaments because they come with sturdy dividers.
+These totes are great.
+I buy them at Walmart for about $7 and they last forever.
+I also love these totes for storing ornaments because they come with sturdy dividers.

 2. Deep Clean

 No one wants to open up containers of decorations covered in year-old dust.
 Take the extra time now to give everything a good scrub.
 This not only saves time next year, but will extend the life of your décor by many years.